-The cold, windy and rainy weather has been a huge factor in keeping us in.
+The cold, windy and rainy weather has been a massive factor in keeping us in.

-Not only do I not want to take a risk of falling on wet slippery surfaces but the cold seems to go right through us.
+Not only do I not want to take the risk of falling on wet slippery surfaces, but the cold seems to go right through us.
 While I’m not yet feeling 100%, the thought of shivering isn’t appealing.
 No matter how many layers I pile on, I can’t seem to warm up when we’re outdoors.

 I suppose we can also attribute the feeling of being chilled so readily based on how long we spent in South Africa in mostly hot temperatures.
 I can’t imagine how cold we’ll feel when we visit Minnesota in the US this upcoming November.

-As time seems to pass so quickly, we knew it was time to book our plans for the two weeks we’ll spend in Minnesota beginning on November 8th, ending on November 22nd when we’ll fly to Nevada to visit more family where we’ll stay for a few more weeks.
+As time seemed to pass so quickly, we knew it was time to book our plans for the two weeks we’ll spend in Minnesota beginning on November 8, ending on November 22, when we’ll fly to Nevada to visit more family where we’ll stay for a few more weeks.

-Nor do we have any interest in imposing on Tom’s other family members or any of our friends, many who have offered.
+Nor do we have any interest in imposing on Tom’s other family members or any of our friends, many of whom have offered.
 It’s daunting to host us as houseguests.
-We have a lot of “stuff,” we require a huge data load on their WiFi service and it creates a lot of stress for the host when trying to figure out meals with my way of eating.
+We have a lot of “stuff,” we require a huge data load on their WiFi service, and it creates a lot of stress for the host when trying to figure out meals with my way of eating.